-© 2019 Knox City Council
+© 2024 Knox City Council

 Although precautions have been taken to ensure the accuracy of the data, the publishers, authors and printers cannot accept responsibility for any claim, loss, damage or liability arising out of the use of the information published.
-Knox City Council Landscape Plan Guidelines was compiled and photographed by Knox City Council City Planning department - in particular: Darren Bennett for all written documentation, AutoCAD, art, photographs, design and layout.
+Knox City Council Landscape Plan Guidelines was compiled and photographed by Knox City Council City Planning department.